tgranz/SparkRadarWX/README.md

 <br>

 # Download
+- Get it with **Obtainium**: Add `https://github.com/tgranz/SparkRadarWX` as a source.
+Optionally, tick "include prereleases".
-Get it from the releases section on the right side of this README or at the bottom of the page.
+- Get it from the releases section on this page.

 <br>